It's a great place to be

 Bulb planting around Hessay Pond.

-Latest plans are to improve the area around Hessay pond, creating an accessible area where residents can quietly enjoy the surroundings.
+Latest initiatives are to improve the area around Hessay Pond, creating an accessible area where residents can quietly enjoy the surroundings and to install an oak bench in Willow Garth.

 Social Activities and Groups for those with young ones in and around Hessay